 By incorporating controlled cheating you are able to create greater muscle overload stimulation and do so while reducing your susceptibility to injuries.
 You eliminate the pinpointed stress to the critical injury prone areas.
 This is the only logical approach to effective training where maximum growth in minimum time is desired.

-Incorporate Cheating To These Exercises
+Incorporate Cheating To These Exercises For Maximum Growth

 Now that I've convinced you that controlled cheating is good, here is a brief review of a few exercises and how I incorporate controlled cheating when performing them.